salcedoisabella/programmable-neurorepair/README.md

 - precursor-like oligodendrocyte states
 - mature oligodendrocyte repair states

-This allows the system to identify genes associated with the probability of cells entering a remyelinating state.
+This allows the system to identify molecular control points associated with the probability of cells entering a remyelinating state.

 ---

 # Repair-State Signature

 The current repair-state program includes genes strongly associated with mature oligodendrocyte function and remyelination:

-Mal
+- Mal
-Cldn11
+- Cldn11
-Plp1
+- Pll1
-Mog
+- Mog
-Mobp
+- Mobp
-Mbp
+- Mbp
-Mag
+- Mag
-Cnp
+- Cnp
-Abca2
+- Abca2
-Tspan2
+- Tspan2
-Ptgds
+- Ptgds
-Myrf
+- Myrf

 These genes define the mature repair-state signature used by the engine to classify cellular states.

 ---